-This summer has been busy at the South Asian Studied Institute with a number of scholars, staff and students working on different projects.
+This summer has been busy at the South Asian Studies Institute with a number of scholars, staff and students working on different projects.
 Read below about some of these people and their projects:

 Ishpreet Singh Anand

-Ishpreet Singh Anand is a business graduate from the UFV Chandigarh campus and is currently working with the South Asian Studies Institute, assisting with the branding, public relations and communications aspect of the various projects.
-He is currently working on designing two websites – one that would be showcasing the various past and current research projects and another one for the Sikh Heritage Museum, National Historic Site, Gur Sikh Temple in Abbotsford.
-Ishpreet is also working on the Punjabi Canadian Legacy Project, a joint project between the South Asian Studies Institute and the Royal BC Museum, providing administrative and online assistance.
+Ishpreet Singh Anand is a business graduate from the UFV Chandigarh campus and worked with the South Asian Studies Institute, assisting with the branding, public relations and communications aspects of various projects.
+He worked on designing two websites – one that would be showcasing the various past and current research projects and another one for the Sikh Heritage Museum, National Historic Site, Gur Sikh Temple in Abbotsford.
+Ishpreet is currently working as Regional Coordinator for the Punjabi Canadian Legacy Project, a joint project between the South Asian Studies Institute and the Royal BC Museum, providing administrative and online assistance.

 Shea Ian Wind

 Shea is an alumni of UFV, having graduate in 2015 with a major in History and minor in Library Information Technology.
-Shea has been cataloguing sources referenced in the Canada 150 exhibit on the South Asian vote.
-Each source is being catalogued in accordance with the Rules for Archival Description, the national standard.
-Shea is also engaging in research to establish an online digital database for the South Asian Studies Institute.
+Shea catalogued sources referenced in the Canada 150 exhibit on the South Asian vote.
+Each source was catalogued in accordance with the Rules for Archival Description, the national standard.
+Shea also engaged in research to establish an online digital database for the South Asian Studies Institute.

 Viren recently (summer 2017) completed his post graduate Data Analysis Certificate at UFV.
 He has worked on the re-designing of the new SASI website as well as assisting with the Canada-India Chair website.
-Viren is also working on the re-designing of the Sikh Heritage Museum website and creating a new South Asian Canadian Heritage website which highlights the many projects undertaken by SASI.
-Viren is also working on wire frames for an upcoming proposal for a South Asian Canadian Digital Archive, which is a pan-Canada repository of archival material on the 100 plus year history of South Asians in Canada.
+Viren is also worked on the re-designing of the Sikh Heritage Museum website and created a new South Asian Canadian Heritage website which highlights the many projects undertaken by SASI.
+Viren also worked on wire frames for an upcoming proposal for a South Asian Canadian Digital Archive, which is a pan-Canada repository of archival material on the 100 plus year history of South Asians in Canada.

 Divesh is in his 3rd year of the Bachelor of Business Administration (B.B.A) degree (2015-2018) at GGDSD College, Chandigarh, UFV India campus.
-Divesh is currently working on a research project looking at the sustainability measures of the Vancouver based transit company, TransLink under the supervision of Satwinder Kaur Bains, SASI Director.
-Divesh hopes to start my own business. a business related to transportation industry would be my preference as he has more interest in the field of transportation.
+Divesh worked on a research project looking at the sustainability measures of the Vancouver based transit company, TransLink under the supervision of Satwinder Kaur Bains, SASI Director.
+Divesh hopes to start his own business related to the transportation industry.

-Sapan, a third year BBA student from the UFV Chandigarh campus in India is at UFV fro two months as part of a visiting exchange program based on a scholarship he received.
-He is currently working to compile a research paper/report on the topic of ‘FINTECH: Future of International Business and Digital Currency’ and under the supervision of Satwinder Kaur Bains, SASI Director.
-Sapan’s future ambition is to run a company that is not the first choice but the only choice of people and also which does good for the people, environment and society at large.
+Sapan, a third year BBA student from the UFV Chandigarh campus in India was at UFV for two months as part of a visiting exchange program based on a scholarship he received.
+He worked to compile a research paper/report on the topic of ‘FINTECH: Future of International Business and Digital Currency’ and under the supervision of Satwinder Kaur Bains, SASI Director.
+Sapan’s future ambition is to run a company.

 Diljot Kaur Soin